GMT -4 hours

 32 emerald-clad volcanic islands make up St Vincent and the Grenadines which stud the azure waters of the Caribbean, west of Barbados.
 Renowned for their untouched beauty, natural landscapes and tranquillity, these south-eastern Windward Islands provided the picture-perfect setting for scenes from the popular Pirates of the Caribbean films.
 Rainforest eco-adventures, scuba diving and powdery white-sand beaches are just some of its unmissable attractions of this multi-island nation filled with character and charm.

-A ten-minute boat trip from Barbados takes you to beautiful Palm Island which is dominated by a private 135-acre island resort.
+A 50-minute flight from St Lucia to Union Island, then a ten-minute boat trip takes you to beautiful Palm Island, which is dominated by a private 135-acre island resort.
 The intimate Palm Island Resort shares the island with just a scattering of private houses so guests can enjoy blissful seclusion for the most romantic of holidays.
 Explore nature trails and enjoy private dining on the beach.

 The Grenadines are renowned for their superb diving, shallow-water reefs and abundant marine life which can be seen at depths of only 25 feet.
 The islands also offer some of the best sailing in the Caribbean.
-Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, lush forest and colourful marine life.
-The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands, secluded hillsides and exclusive villas.
+Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, tropical forest and colourful marine life.
+The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands and exclusive villas.

 Canouan is Carib for the ‘Island of Turtles’ and this tiny gem of an island offers gorgeous beaches, a beautiful barrier reef and an 18-hole championship golf course.